iohzrd/Fibonacci-Loop/README.md

 # Fibonacci-Loop
-simple c program prints the Fibonacci sequence with the capability of int
+a simple C program that prints the Fibonacci sequence within the limits of a long long int